 Why is the cave gated?
 For a long time the cave remained open and available for exploration by any who dared.
 Unfortunately, there have been multiple rescues of people who had gotten lost, and a very apparent rise of the cave being used for illegal substance abuse.
 In response, those in charge made the decision to close the cave to the public in hopes of preserving the cave's ecological influence, and as a safety precaution for those who would mistreat themselves or the cave.

 I've been there before, how do I get access again?
-The cave will be open and available to the public on certain dates.
 Please contact the cave manager by email.